akihikodaki/dts/doc/dts_gsg/usr_guide/usage.rst

        pci=0000:06:00.0,peer=0000:81:00.0;
        pci=0000:06:00.1,peer=0000:81:00.1;

-Here are an example for IXIA:
+Here is an example for IXIA:

 .. code-block:: console